samerELearning/Uberhaus-website/README.md

 # Uberhaus Real Estate Website

-This is a simple React web application for the Uberhaus real estate agency.
+This is a simple React web application for the Uberhaus real estate agency in Abudhabi, UAE.
 The site showcases available listings, services, and client testimonials.

 ## Setup